Kurt McKinney: Early years

-He began martial arts at the age of twelve, he started with Taekwondo, but later he trained Kickboxing.
+He began martial arts at age 12 with Taekwondo, but later trained in Kickboxing.

 Acting

 No Retreat, No Surrender

-McKinney'ss film debut came playing Jason Stillwell in 1985 martial arts film No Retreat, No Surrender, (Kurt McKinney was 22 years old when he did that movie) which also starred Jean-Claude Van Damme, J.W.
+McKinney's film debut came playing Jason Stillwell in 1985 martial arts film No Retreat, No Surrender, (McKinney was 22 years old while filming took place) which also starred Jean-Claude Van Damme, J.W.
 Fails and Tai Chung Kim.
 The movie grossed $5 million at the US box office (and spawned two sequels).
 Although this success was moderate compared to similar movies of the time, such as the Rocky series, The Karate Kid series, or even The Last Dragon, it remains a cult classic film to many people around the world.
 1987's No Retreat, No Surrender 2 was originally intended to be a direct sequel to this film, but safety concerns over filming in Cambodian jungles persuaded Van Damme to back out of the project, and he convinced McKinney to do the same.

 TV series

 Early in his career, McKinney had guest starring roles on series such as Gimme a Break!
 (1985–86), Highway to Heaven (1987) and ALF (1986).
 He accepted his first contract role in a TV series.
-He appeared as the first Ned Ashton on the ABC soap opera General Hospital, from 1988 to 1991.
-In 1990, he won the Soap Opera Digest Award for "Outstanding Male Newcomer: Daytime" for his performance.
+He appeared as the first Ned Ashton on the ABC soap opera General Hospital.